raitml/jekyll-now/_posts/2017-12-15-Cloud-Instance-Setup.md

 ![SMI install verification]({{ site.baseurl }}/images/smi.png)

-The next step is to download the [cuDNN](https://developer.nvidia.com/cudnn)library which is especially designed to speed up NN calculations on NVIDIA GPUs.
+The next step is to download the [cuDNN](https://developer.nvidia.com/cudnn) library which is especially designed to speed up NN calculations on NVIDIA GPUs.
 Download the latest cuDNN package for CUDA 8.0

 #install cudnn libraries
 ```